griffithlab/pVACtools/docs/pvacseq/getting_started.rst

 inside of the container and ``/local/path/to/output_dir`` on your local machine.

-Please note that the slim and full Docker containers already includes installations of the IEDB class I and class II tools at ``/opt/iedb`` (``--iedb-install-directory /opt/iedb``).
+Please note that the slim and full Docker containers already include installations of the IEDB class I and class II tools at ``/opt/iedb`` (``--iedb-install-directory /opt/iedb``).

 The full Docker container also includes installation of BLAST at ``/opt/ncbi-blast-2.12.0+`` (``--blastp-path